illinois-cs241/illinois-cs241.github.io/_docs/password_cracker.md

 The times and order may vary slightly.

 **Remember to use appropriate synchronization, and make sure to use `crypt_r`.**
-If you create a new thread for each task (instead of keeping the threads in the thread pool running), you will loose points! (and your implementation will be very slow)
+If you create a new thread for each task (instead of keeping the threads in the thread pool running), you will lose points! (and your implementation will be very slow)

 ## Version 2: Parallelize each task